What Happens When You Press Go?#

 - Create a

-field in the input file - Create a
+NumPartitionsfield in the input file - Create a

-node of the input file- If the sim is being restarted, look for the appropriate mesh
+meshfrom the<mesh>node of the input file- If the sim is being restarted, look for the appropriate mesh

-file in the working directory, and error if not found - Generate the appropriate type of mesh.
+.h5file in the working directory, and error if not found - Generate the appropriate type of mesh.
 This is usually a block mesh (

-) which just contains equally-spaced cells, but can also be an arbitrary mesh. - Write the generated mesh definition to a file, e.g.
+block_mesh) which just contains equally-spaced cells, but can also be an arbitrary mesh. - Write the generated mesh definition to a file, e.g.

-- Break the mesh up into
+block_mesh_abd3712ea51f965c.inp - Break the mesh up into

-patches so that it can be distributed across however many MPI processes we have. - Generate the appropriate geometry for each patch.
+WmUnstructuredPatchpatches so that it can be distributed across however many MPI processes we have. - Generate the appropriate geometry for each patch.
 For any local patches (patches which should be managed by the current MPI process), we generate the full mesh geometry as a

-) so that we may restart the simulation at a later time without needing to re-generate the geometry. - We use DG basis elements to represent the mesh, so we also export the basis decomposition for the patch domain as an h5 file (
+WmUnstructuredGeometry, which is the basic structure we use to represent the geometric nodes for the mesh.
+Once the mesh is generated, we dump the mesh for each patch as an h5 file (restartMesh...) so that we may restart the simulation at a later time without needing to re-generate the geometry. - We use DG basis elements to represent the mesh, so we also export the basis decomposition for the patch domain as an h5 file (

-), so that it is possible to reconstruct the physical geometry for later plotting and analysis
+plotMesh...), so that it is possible to reconstruct the physical geometry for later plotting and analysis

 - If the sim is being restarted, look for the appropriate mesh